mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 }
 ```

-* `num_shards` - (Required) Number of shards to deploy in the specified zone, defult 1.
+* `num_shards` - (Required) Provide this value if you set a `cluster_type` of SHARDED or GEOSHARDED.
+Omit this value if you selected a `cluster_type` of REPLICASET.
+This API resource accepts 1 through 50, inclusive.
+This parameter defaults to 1.
+If you specify a `num_shards` value of 1 and a `cluster_type` of SHARDED, Atlas deploys a single-shard [sharded cluster](https://docs.atlas.mongodb.com/reference/glossary/#std-term-sharded-cluster).
+Don't create a sharded cluster with a single shard for production environments.
+Single-shard sharded clusters don't provide the same benefits as multi-shard configurations.
 * `region_configs` - (Optional) Configuration for the hardware specifications for nodes set for a given regionEach `region_configs` object describes the region's priority in elections and the number and type of MongoDB nodes that Atlas deploys to the region.
 Each `region_configs` object must have either an `analytics_specs` object, `electable_specs` object, or `read_only_specs` object.
-See below
+See [below](#region_configs)
 * `zone_name` - (Optional) Name for the zone in a Global Cluster.

 ### region_configs

 * `analytics_specs` - (Optional) Hardware specifications for [analytics nodes](https://docs.atlas.mongodb.com/reference/faq/deployment/#std-label-analytics-nodes-overview) needed in the region.
 Analytics nodes handle analytic data such as reporting queries from BI Connector for Atlas.
 Analytics nodes are read-only and can never become the [primary](https://docs.atlas.mongodb.com/reference/glossary/#std-term-primary).
 If you don't specify this parameter, no analytics nodes deploy to this region.
+See [below](#specs)
 * `auto_scaling` - (Optional) Configuration for the Collection of settings that configures auto-scaling information for the cluster.
 The values for the `auto_scaling` parameter must be the same for every item in the `replication_specs` array.
-See below
+See [below](#auto_scaling)
 * `backing_provider_name` - (Optional) Cloud service provider on which you provision the host for a multi-tenant cluster.
 Use this only when a `provider_name` is `TENANT` and `instance_size` of a specs is `M2` or `M5`.
 * `electable_specs` - (Optional) Hardware specifications for electable nodes in the region.
 Electable nodes can become the [primary](https://docs.atlas.mongodb.com/reference/glossary/#std-term-primary) and can enable local reads.
 If you do not specify this option, no electable nodes are deployed to the region.
+See [below](#specs)
 * `priority` - (Optional)  Election priority of the region.
 For regions with only read-only nodes, set this value to 0.
   * If you have multiple `region_configs` objects (your cluster is multi-region or multi-cloud), they must have priorities in descending order.
 The highest priority is 7.
   * If your region has set `region_configs.#.electable_specs.0.node_count` to 1 or higher, it must have a priority of exactly one (1) less than another region in the `replication_specs.#.region_configs.#` array.
 The highest-priority region must have a priority of 7.
 The lowest possible priority is 1.